2025 GameAbove Sports Bowl

-The 2025 GameAbove Sports Bowl is a college football bowl game that is scheduled to be played on December 26, 2025, at Ford Field in Detroit, Michigan.
-The eleventh annual GameAbove Sports Bowl game (though only the second under the name; prior editions were known as the Quick Lane Bowl) will feature teams from the Big Ten Conference and the Mid-American Conference.
-The game is scheduled to begin at 1:00 p.m.
-EST and will air on ESPN.
-The game will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The 2025 GameAbove Sports Bowl was a college football bowl game played on December 26, 2025, at Ford Field in Detroit, Michigan.
+It was the eleventh and final annual GameAbove Sports Bowl (though only the second under that name).
+The game began at approximately 1:00 p.m.
+EST and aired on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The title sponsor for the bowl game was GameAbove Sports, a company that invests in sports teams, academies, and initiatives.